Apollo vs ZoomInfo: B2B Sales Intelligence Compared (2026)

 Key Features

-- 275M+ contact database: Searchable by industry, company size, tech stack, revenue, job title, and dozens of other filters
+- Large contact database: ~275M+ contacts, searchable by industry, company size, tech stack, revenue, job title, and dozens of other filters

-- Chrome extension: Pull contact data directly from LinkedIn and company websites
+- Chrome extension: Pull contact data directly while browsing LinkedIn profiles and company websites

-- Buyer intent data: Account-level signals to help prioritize outreach
+- Buyer intent data: Account-level signals to help you prioritize which companies to work first

-- Enrichment API: Enrich CRM records automatically with Apollo's data
+- Enrichment API: Keep CRM records current by enriching them automatically with Apollo's data

 Pricing